Vibe work / Standard term

 The AI accelerates the draft.
 The human checks the contract, data shape, and failure behavior.

-Common confusion: The key difference from vibe coding is ownership.
+Common confusion: What separates this from vibe coding is ownership.
 In AI pair programming, the developer understands and can defend every line that ships.
-In vibe coding, the developer often accepts code they have not fully read or understood.
+In vibe coding, the developer accepts code they have not fully read or understood.